-West Plains, MO criminal defense attorney.
+Criminal defense attorney in West Plains, MO.
 Being accused of a crime is one of the most serious challenges you can face — but with the right legal team, it’s one you can overcome.
 A dedicated Combs Waterkotte West Plains, MO criminal defense attorney will fight for your rights, protect your freedom, and work relentlessly to secure the best outcome possible.

 At Combs Waterkotte, we’ve built a reputation as West Plains’s premier criminal defense firm by combining aggressive advocacy with strategic legal insight.
 Our West Plains, MO criminal defense lawyers handle cases at every level—from misdemeanors and felonies to high-stakes federal prosecutions.
 We don’t just defend cases; we defend your future.

-- What to do immediately after an arrest in West Plains, MO
+- What to do right after being arrested in West Plains, MO

 - Our proven defense strategies for DUI, drug, assault, fraud, and violent crime cases